5 Ways to Cook a Turkey Without an Oven (With Videos)

 How Do You Cook a Turkey Without an Oven?

 Have you ever cooked a turkey for a holiday meal without using your oven?
 I haven't.
 However, I have been having problems with my oven for the past couple of years.
-It seems to work fine for months, and then acts up right when I need it most - like when it stopped working right in the middle of cooking Thanksgiving dinner for twelve people last year.
+It seems to work fine for months, and then acts up right when I need it most—like when it stopped working right in the middle of cooking Thanksgiving dinner for 12 people last year.
 Not good.

 I've had it fixed a couple of times, but two weeks before Christmas it stopped working again.
-Since I had twenty people coming for a big family turkey dinner, this latest breakdown had me scrambling and trying not to panic.
+Since I had 20 people coming for a big turkey dinner, this latest breakdown had me scrambling and trying not to panic.

-I've heard stories of people deep frying turkeys for years, and many people swear a deep fried turkey is the best turkey they've ever had.
-I've also heard about many of these deep fried turkey attempts turning to disaster when they got out of hand.
-Getting severely burned, or burning the house down while cooking a turkey seems a little too risky for this girl.
+I've heard stories of people deep-frying turkeys for years, and many people swear that deep-fried turkey is the best they've ever had.
+I've also heard about many of these attempts turning into disasters when they got out of hand.
+Getting severely burned or burning the house down while cooking a turkey seems a little too risky for this girl.

-- Set up your turkey cooker outside, on a flat surface away from your house and car, and not on a wood deck or in your garage.
+- Set up your turkey cooker outside, on a flat surface away from your house and car, and not on a wooden deck or in your garage.